Svend Rønning

 Biography

-Violinist Svend Rønning enjoys a varied career as an artistic director, chamber musician, concertmaster, educator, and soloist.
-He is Coordinator of String Studies at Pacific Lutheran University where he is Professor of Music and violinist in the Regency String Ensemble.
-His prior teaching appointments have included faculty positions at the Eastern Music Festival, the Shenandoah Conservatory, and the University of Virginia.
-One of the most active performers in the Puget Sound, Dr. Rønning serves as Concertmaster of Symphony Tacoma, as well as performing frequently as soloist, recitalist, chamber musician and recording artist.
-He is also Artistic Director of the Second City Chamber Series, Tacoma’s award winning producer of chamber music concerts and chamber music educational programs.
-Additional activities have included period instrument performance with the Puget Sound Consort, Tacoma’s ensemble for early music.
+Violinist Svend Rønning enjoys a distinguished career as an artistic director, chamber musician, concertmaster, educator, and soloist.
+He serves as Professor of Music and Coordinator of String Studies at Pacific Lutheran University where he also serves as a member of PLU’s IHON faculty.
+His prior teaching appointments include the Eastern Music Festival, the Shenandoah Conservatory, and the University of Virginia.
+One of the most active performers in the Puget Sound region, Dr. Rønning is Concertmaster of Symphony Tacoma and Artistic Director of the Second City Chamber Series, Tacoma’s award-winning producer of chamber music concerts and educational programs.
+His activities also extend to early music, including performances on period instruments with the Puget Sound Consort.